 Though I did get plenty of pictures of the nearby tourist attractions I walked over to see, I spent more time looking at the tents and reading the signs than I did admiring Westminster Abbey or Big Ben.
 I guess that was the point.
 As emotional and passionate as we get about certain issues in America, like the war in the Middle East and Afghanistan and TSA, I’ve never seen anyone here do anything quite as drastic as the protesters in London that day.
 Sometimes it seems like a lot of talk, or a lot of the media blowing things out of proportion, and not much action.
 I’m not a political person at all, and I don’t know enough about many of the issues out there to get involved in heated political debates.
 But I wonder if those peaceful protesters in front of my office building had done something more drastic, like camp out in front of the Georgia Capital building, would they have made more of a difference?

-As I boarded my flight to Prague that evening, snow flurries floated through the air.
+As I boarded my flight to spend 3 days in Prague that evening, snow flurries floated through the air.
 A day or two later, London got some real snow.
 I thought about those urban campers and wondered if they stuck it out through the bad weather.
 Now, several weeks later, I’m still wondering if they’re sleeping on the sidewalk, hoping to get the attention of the right people and hoping to make a difference.
 When you’re so committed to something that it leads you to such drastic, and potentially dangerous and unhealthy, measures, at what point do you decide you’ve done all you can?
 At what point do you pack up your tent and go home to your warm bed?
 Does anyone in London right now know if those protesters are still out there or how long they stayed?